Why an Addiction Treatment Center is the Best Alternative

 A chance to leave your current situation

-One of the main reasons people choose an outpatient treatment program over an addiction treatment center, is to be able to continue their main occupation and to stay with their family and friends.
+One of the main reasons people choose an outpatient treatment program over an addiction treatment center is to be able to continue their main occupation and to stay with their family and friends.
 However, this can actually be a huge impediment to recovery!
 Without taking the time to step away from your current living situation, you may not be able to see if something is not right for you, and therefore contributing to your addiction.
 An inpatient treatment option will allow you to step away, breath, and re-evaluate your current situation in life.
 You may realize that a different path than the one you are currently on will better facilitate sober and healthy living.

 Negative influences and triggers cannot be avoided as easily during outpatient treatment as they can be avoided in an inpatient treatment center.
 If your current environment is toxic, you will have to work on recovery while still dealing with the stressors produced by that same environment.
 Additionally, you will be exposed triggers outside of the home.
 It is impossible to tailor the real world around one individual’s recovery, but it is possible to tailor a closed community, the inpatient treatment center, around addiction recovery.

-You will have an opportunity to be free of your daily worries, including work and responsibilities in the home, so that you can focus completely on recovery.
+You will have an opportunity to be free of your daily worries, including work and responsibilities in the home so that you can focus completely on recovery.
 You will be free of life’s distractions and worries for the duration of your stay.
 By immersing yourself into an addiction recovery program, you will be able to leave with a fresh outlook and new skills that will sustain you throughout the lifelong journey of recovery.

 An inpatient treatment center will have a much more comprehensive level of supervision; this means that relapse during treatment is far less likely.
 In a treatment center, you are not permitted to come and go freely.
 This may sound intimidating, but most recovering addicts are thankful for this protection despite the temporary loss of freedom.
-The strong urges to seek out drugs or alcohol are a feature of addiction that everyone is working together to eliminate.
+The strong urge to seek out drugs or alcohol is a feature of addiction that everyone is working together to eliminate.
 In an outpatient program, a momentary lapse in motivation that leads to just one stop at the liquor store, for example, will impede recovery and create more complications.